uhyogo-epa/NMBsim/docs/model_description.md

 - **`pkpd_simulation.m`**: Runs a full PK-PD simulation, integrating the above models.

 ## Validation
-The model was validated by comparing simulated TOFR, TOFC, and PTC with clinical observations.
-The estimated CE50 values fell within the range of published values for rocuronium, supporting the model¬Åfs reliability.
+The model was validated by comparing simulated TOFR, TOFC, and PTC with clinical observations during onset and mantainance phases.
+The estimated CE50 values fell within the range of published values for rocuronium, supporting the modelÅfs reliability.
 Future work includes extending the model to account for sugammadex reversal and real-time monitoring applications.

 For dataset details, refer to [data_description.md](data_description.md).